codinguncut/leveraging_public_datasets/Readme.md

 * create a new virtual environment using python 3.x
 * install requirements `pip install -r requirements.txt`
 * launch jupyter notebooks `jupyter-notebook`
-* navigate to `01_Introduction.ipynb` in your browser
-* TODO: create a docker config for this project

 ## Credentials